COINtoolbox/CosmoABC/README.rst

 --------------------

 In order to reproduce the results of Ishida *et al.* 2015, first you need to make sure the NumCosmo library is running smoothly.
-Instructions for complete instalation and tests can be found in `<http://www.nongnu.org/numcosmo/>`.
+Instructions for complete instalation and tests can be found at the  `NumCosmo website <http://www.nongnu.org/numcosmo/>`_ .